szabgab/perlmaven.com/sites/en/pages/perl-hashes.md

-In this article of the [Perl Tutorial](/perl-tutorial) we are going to learn about <b>hashes</b>, one of the powerful parts of Perl.
+In this article of the [Perl Tutorial](/perl-tutorial) we are going to learn about **hashes**, one of the powerful parts of Perl.

 Some times called associative arrays, dictionaries, or maps; hashes are one of the data structures available in Perl.